thanhkha159684/wonderlabs-test/README.md

 ```bash
 composer install
 ```
-Enable bootstrap theme (Whichsupport sidebar so we can display QR code)
+Enable bootstrap theme (Which support sidebar so we can display QR code)

 Enable module wonderlabs_product
 ```bash